rushik008/privacy-policy-all-in-one-dictionary/README.md

 Contact Us
 If you have questions or concerns about this Privacy Policy or the practices of our App, please feel free to reach out to us at shaypramdevelopers@gmail.com.

-The All In One Dictionary mobile application is not affiliated with or endorsed by Cambridge University, Oxford University, Thesaurus.com, or Collins Dictionary, or their official representatives.
+The All In One Dictionary mobile application is not affiliated with or endorsed by Cambridge University, Oxford University or Thesaurus.com, or their official representatives.
 This app is an independent project developed by SHAYPRAM DEVELOPERS to provide language learning resources to its users.

 By using the All In One Dictionary App, you indicate your acceptance of this Privacy Policy.